bagedan/SEC/README.md

 4) Spark job should be able to save to cassandra all stuff that comming from EVENT and PRICE queues

-5) Based on EVENT messages update count for each user for each tag
+5) Based on EVENT messages update count for each user for each tag - Update should go to two tables - user_interests and users_by_stock

+ UPDATE user_interests SET interest = interest +1 where userid = 'user1' and stockid = 'stock1';

+  UPDATE users_by_stock SET interest = interest +1 where userid = 'user1' and stockid = 'stock1';

 6) Based on PRICE - if delta is higher than some limit - query to find who is interested in this stock (value > some variable)